tildearrow/furnace/doc/2-interface/asset-list.md

 wavetables are saved as Furnace wavetable (.fuw) files.

-- right-clicking the Save button brings up a menu with the following options:
+right-clicking the Save button brings up a menu with the following options:
 - **save wavetable as .dmw...**: saves the selected wavetable in DefleMask format.
 - **save raw wavetable...**: saves the selected wavetable as raw data.
+- **save all wavetables...**: saves all wavetables to the selected folder as .fuw files.

 ## sample list